Punjab Canal Colonies: Background

+Project

 In the 19th century, the vast majority of the population was settled in the fertile regions of central and eastern Punjab.
-In the western Punjab rainfall was too low for large scale agriculture and resulting in large tracts of barren land.
+In the western Punjab rainfall was too low for large scale agriculture and resulted in large tracts of barren land.
 Most of this land had been assigned as Crown land and lay unused.
 In the 1880s the Punjab administration of Charles Umpherston Aitchison began the process of engineering a vast irrigation scheme in the mostly uninhabited wastelands.
 The two stated motives for the project were:

 The government hoped to "create villages of a type superior in comfort and civilisation to anything which had previously existed in the Punjab", which in turn would increase productivity.
 This increased productivity would then boost revenues for the government.
 To finance this ambitious project, capital was raised through the sale of governmental bonds in Britain, offering investors the chance to benefit from the interest charges remitted by the provincial government.